SquidDev/urn/reference/cli.md

  - `--docs`: Specify a folder in which to place the generated documentation.
 Each file provided to `tacky/cli.lua` will produce one markdown file in the specified directory.
 Note that this will not create the directory: you have to do that yourself.

+## Running files
+Whilst you can run the generated file using the Lua interpreter, it is often nicer to run it directly from the Urn CLI.
+Along with being slightly easier, you get additional features such as a built in profiler and error message line-mapping.

+ - `--run`, `-r`: Run the compiled source.
+ - `--profile`, `-p`: Run the compiled source with the specified profiler, defaulting to the stack profiler if none is given.
+ - You can also use `--` to provide arguments for compiled program: anything after this will be passed to the compiled program.
+For instance, `tacky/cli.lua foo.lisp --run -- 2 3` will run `foo.lisp` with `2` and `3` as arguments.

+There are two profiling modes you can use with the `--profile` flag:

+ - `call`: This monitors how long each function takes to execute, along with counting how many times every function is called.
+This has a large overhead, but is useful for getting detailed information on the whole program.
+ - `stack`: This will randomly sample the call stack every 10,000 instructions.
+This allows you to get a rough measure of what proportion of time is spent within a given function, as well as what functions call what.

+### The stack profiler
+Whilst the call profiler is very simple to use, the stack profiler provides several other configuration options.

+ - `--stack-show`: This determines the output format to use.
+   - `term` will display a tree on the console, with each nested function being indented an additional level.
+   - `flame` will produce an output suitable for consumption with [FlameGraph](https://github.com/brendangregg/FlameGraph).
+This can then be piped directly to the `flamegraph.pl` command: `tacky/cli --profile=stack --stack-show=flame | flamegraph.pl > out.svg`.
+ - `--stack-kind`: By default the stack profiler will use a forward stack: showing what functions call what.
+If you use `--stack-kind=reverse`, you can compute a reverse stack: showing what functions are called by what.
+This allows you to see what calls a frequently called function, and so eliminate it.
+ - `--stack-limit`: You may wish to limit the maximum depth of a call stack, you can specify that here.
+When using the reverse stack kind, I recommend setting this on a relatively low number (such as 5).
+ - `--stack-fold`: When working with tree traversal (or other recursive functions), your call stack gets increasingly hard to understand.
+This flag will fold recursive function "loops" into themselves.
+For instance, `foo -> bar -> foo -> baz` will get folded into: `foo -> bar` and `foo -> baz`.

+## The REPL
+ - `--repl`: Launch an interactive session, as detailed in [the main REPL documentation](repl.md).
+ - `--exec`: Read a program from stdin and execute it, displaying the result.